• facebook

 Check the connected Power cable

-The boot drive, responsible for the startup and operation of your operating system, is linked to your computer via a power cable.
-When this cable is damaged, malfunctioning, or improperly connected, it can lead to errors.
-To address this issue, you should power off the computer and thoroughly inspect the power cable for any signs of physical damage or improper connection.
-If the problem is significant, it is advisable to replace the cable promptly.
+The boot drive, which helps in the loading and running of your operating system, is connected to your computer through a power cable.
+If this cable is broken, faulty, or not connected, errors are bound to take place.
+You can turn off the computer and check the power cable carefully for any physical damage or not being connected properly.
+If the fault is major, then it’s better to replace it immediately.

 Ensure boot drive is successfully detected